TomLippincott/concrete-haskell/README.md

 # Concrete Haskell library

+This library builds on top of `concrete-haskell-autogen`, adding convenience code and a number of optimized service implementations.
+Currently, it's main purpose is to provide more sophisticated ingest of various complex data formats, data inspection, and implementations of fundamental services like FetchCommunicationService and StoreCommunicationService.

 ## Installation

-End-users with a recent GHC version can run `cabal install concrete-haskell`.
+End-users with a recent GHC version can run `cabal install concrete-haskell` (NOTE: as of 9/2017 this doesn't work smoothly due to dependencies, so for the moment, use the method described below).

 For development, the environment is managed by [Stack](https://docs.haskellstack.org/en/stable/README/) which is quite heavy-weight as it completely sand-boxes the full Haskell compiler and all libraries by default.
 You will need the zlib and bz2lib compression libraries installed, and you can install stack and put it on your executable path with: